Dubbo: Climate

 Dubbo falls in the warm temperate climate zone.
 Under Köppen climate classification, Dubbo has a humid subtropical climate (Cfa) that borders the semi-arid climate (BSk).
 Summers are warm to hot, and winters cool to cold, bringing some occurrences of early morning frost but generally no snowfall – unlike the nearby city of Orange.
-The last occurrence of snow was recorded by The Dubbo Liberal and Macquarie Advocate in July 1951 and 1920.
-The town's location in this transition area allows a large temperature variation during the year, with high summer temperatures, sometimes peaking above 40 °C typical of the Western Plains of New South Wales and colder subzero temperatures typical of the Central Tablelands in winter.
+The last occurrence of snow was recorded by The Dubbo Liberal and Macquarie Advocate in July 1951 and 1920, with a heavy fall of snow in July 1900.
+The town's location in this transition area allows a large temperature variation during the year, with high summer temperatures, often peaking above 40 °C typical of western New South Wales, and colder subzero temperatures typical of the Central Tablelands in winter.

 Dubbo's location in the transition area between the Central Tablelands and the Central Western Plains has provided a mild distribution of rainfall throughout the year.
 Dubbo's wettest month is January with an average rainfall of 58.7 mm occurring on average over five days.
 Evaporation in the Dubbo area averages around 1880 mm per year.
 Dubbo is considerably sunny, receiving 148.6 days of clear skies annually, in contrast to Sydney's 104 days.

 Wind patterns vary over the whole year.
 The prevailing winds at Dubbo are from the southeast, south, southwest and west, which account for a combined 64.4% of the wind direction over the whole year.